 What Is Cephalexin?

-Cephalexin is also known as cephalosporin antibiotic.
+Cephalexin belongs to a class of antibiotics known as cephalosporins.
 It is a broad-spectrum oral medication used for treating bacterial infections.
 It interacts with the synthesis of the bacterial cell walls.
 It causes these cell walls to rupture and ultimately kills the bacteria.

 Cephalexin is available as a tablet, capsule, and oral suspension.
 It is usually available as a drug called Keflex.